Last updated: 1 week ago

 ● Costs $299

-Launched during Apple's Worldwide Developer Conference 2017, the HomePod is the Cupertino company's attempt to take on the intelligent speaker market, competing against the Amazon Echo, Google Home, and other similar devices.
+Launched during Apple's Worldwide Developer Conference 2017, the HomePod is the Cupertino company's attempt to take on the intelligent speaker market.
+It competes against the Amazon Echo, Google Home, and Sonos devices.
 At its core, the HomePod can be used to make queries to Siri, with Apple's intelligent virtual assistant providing audio feedback in response.

 Apple announced a smaller and cheaper version, the HomePod mini, at an October 13 event.
-The $99 speaker will allow Apple further penetration into the smart speaker market.
+The $99 speaker allows Apple to further penetrate the smart speaker market.

 Apple initially priced the HomePod at $349 but then permanently dropped it to $299.
 The HomePod mini costs $99.